irfankhan55/JOLOCOMAssessment/README.md

 3) react-native-cli : 2.0.1
 4) react-native : 0.68.0

-# Run on iOS:
+# Run on iOS (ios-dev):
 Please follow the below procedure to run the project.
 This project is developed and compiled on iOS 15.5

 1) clone repository
-2) Please delete the yarn.lock and package-lock.json before running clear cache as well by #(npm run reset-cache)
+2) Please delete the yarn.lock and package-lock.json before running clear cache as well by # (npm run reset-cache)
 3) cd to JOLOCOM ASSESSNENT
-4) yarn install
+4) yarn or npm install
 5) cd ios
 6) pod install
 7) cd ..
 8) npm run ios-dev

-# Run on Android
+# Run on Android (android-dev):
 Please follow the below procedure to run the project on android

 1) clone repository